Tips to see

 Young couple next to each other at the back of a canoe

-You’ve just received a windfall!
-Here are the best strategies to handle unexpected income.
+You’ve just received money as a gift!
+Here are the best strategies for managing unexpected income.

-Unexpected income can take many forms, from a lucky scratch ticket to an unexpected inheritance.
-Before you head out the door for that new state-of-the-art television, here are some strategies to maximize the benefit of windfalls.
+Unexpected income is always good news, be it a bonus at work or a gift from a parent.
+Before you head out the door for that new state-of-the-art television or a trip, here are some strategies to maximize that windfall.

-Richard Thaler, a Nobel prize-winning professor of financial behavioural science and economics at the University of Chicago Booth School of Business, created the theory of “mental accounting” which looks at how people spend and how they categorize money.
-People are far more likely to overspend with unexpected money because they don’t count the funds into their normal income and expenses; it’s play money, and therefore easier to spend.
+Richard Thaler1, a Nobel prize-winning professor of financial behavioural science and economics at the University of Chicago Booth School of Business, created the theory of “mental accounting” which looks at how people spend and how they categorize money.
+People are far more likely to overspend with unexpected money because they don’t count the funds as part of their normal income and expenses; it’s play money, and therefore easier to spend.

-For example, someone who receives an increase in pay of $200 may not spend it on a new electronic device, but might buy the device if they won the same amount of money.
-When people consider windfalls as part of income, they are less likely to make impulse purchases.
+For example, someone who receives a $200 increase in their weekly pay may not spend the extra money on a new electronic device, but if they won the same amount of money, they would.
+When people consider windfalls as part of their income, they are less likely to make impulse purchases.

 Invest it

-Instead, put the sum into a Tax-free Savings Account (TFSA), a 30-day term Guaranteed Investment Certificate (GIC) or a Money Market fund, where it will be harder to get at.
-Before you invest the funds in your Registered Retirement Savings Plan (RRSP) to receive the tax receipt, remember that RRSP withdrawals are taxed as income at your marginal tax rate and that income tax is withheld at the time of the withdrawal, (10–30% depending on the amount of the withdrawal).
+Instead, put the sum into a Tax-Free Savings Account (TFSA), a guaranteed investment or a money market fund, where it will be harder to get at.
+Before you invest the funds in your Registered Retirement Savings Plan (RRSP) for the tax savings, remember that RRSP withdrawals are taxed as income at your marginal tax rate and that income tax is withheld at the time of the withdrawal.

 Ask an expert

-Speaking with a financial advisor can help you prioritize and put the money where it can provide the most benefit for your financial situation.
-If you have a group retirement plan with your employer, you can contact the service provider to obtain advice from a financial expert.
-You can also consult with friends and family.
+Speaking with a financial advisor can help you prioritize and put the gifted money where it can provide the most benefit for your financial situation.
+If you have a group retirement plan with your employer, you may be able to contact the service provider to get advice from a financial expert.

 Consider your financial situation